In many car accident cases, a victim will have to attend a deposition during which he or she is asked a series of questions under oath.

 Remember that this is not personal and the questioner is simply doing his or her job.
 In addition, there is a good chance that if you allow the questioner to upset you or break your concentration, you may say or do something that weakens your case.
 In fact, in some cases, this may be an intentional tactic.
 It is important to remember to stay calm and discuss any concerns you may have with your attorney.

-Do the tips seem overwhelming?
-Contact a California Car Accident Attorney Today to Retain Legal Counsel
+Do the deposition tips seem overwhelming?
+Contact GJEL Accident Attorneys

 If you have been involved in a car accident, you may be able to recover significant compensation.
 In many cases, before recovering compensation, you will be required to go through a deposition during which you will be asked questions pertaining to the accident.
 The answers to these questions may have a significant impact on your ultimate recovery.